muratk3n/thirdwave/en/2014/09/artur-avila.md

 --

 Losing 7:1 in a World Cup soccer game, then winning the Fields Medal?
 It is interesting times for Brazil.

-at

-September 03, 2014